rtiwariops/CloudFast/README.md

 Accessible via API: The CloudFast Automation Framework can be easily integrated into your existing infrastructure and workflow, allowing you to automate tasks and manage resources through a simple API.

-YAML configuration: The framework uses YAML for configuration, making it easy to read and understand.
+YAML configuration: The framework uses YAML for configuration,making it easy to read and understand.
 You can also use YAML to define your automation tasks and resources.

 Cloud-agnostic: The CloudFast Automation Framework is designed to work with any cloud provider, allowing you to easily manage and automate tasks across multiple cloud environments.